Damayanti90/ppath/README.md

 2. consolidated_esm2_embeddings.txt is zipped and split into 9 parts.
 Kindly merge and unzip.

-3. set up the environment via requirements.txt
+3. set up the environment via environment.yml.

 4. Execute the following .py files.